 According to Pharmacy Times, the specialty pharmacy “is uniquely positioned to capture and deliver data to drive value in the care of patients who need specialty medications.”
 For example, through data analysis, healthcare stakeholders can manage the effectiveness of any specialty medication strategy by analyzing pharmaceutical utilization trends in real-time by using tools such as those offered by Xevant.
 Additionally, stakeholders can improve performance and outcomes as well as the patient journey itself through in-depth visibility into processes and operations.

-So, whether you’re a PBM, a specialty pharmacy, or a benefits manager, Xevant provides you with data you need before you need it.
+So, whether you’re a PBM, a specialty pharmacy, or a benefits manager, Xevant provides you with the data you need before you need it.

 [1] According to the data found in this study, some white bagging distribution methods may have actually qualified as clear bagging, as the data does not reflect if an in-house specialty pharmacy was used for sourcing.